scheme-requests-for-implementation/srfi-126/srfi-126.md

 greater locality and less allocation than if they were returned as lists.

+- `(hashtable-key-list hashtable)` (procedure)

+Returns a list of all keys in `hashtable`.
+The order of the list is unspecified.

+- `(hashtable-value-list hashtable)` (procedure)

+Returns a list of all values in `hashtable`.
+The order of the list is unspecified, and is not guaranteed to match the order of keys in the result of `hashtable-key-list`.

+- `(hashtable-entry-lists hashtable)` (procedure)

+Returns two values, a list of the keys in `hashtable`, and a list of the corresponding values.

+*Rationale:* Returning the keys and values as lists allows for using typical list processing idioms such as filtering and partitioning on the results.
+Additionally, these operations may be implemented more efficiently than their straightforward imitations using their vector-returning counterparts and `vector->list`.

 - `(hashtable-for-each hashtable proc)` (procedure)

 `Proc` should accept two arguments, and should not mutate `hashtable`.